-Yes, I live there – I recently moved from the edge of a small village in the beautiful Cambrian mountains of Wales where I bought a cottage 15 years ago.
-It was virtually derelict with earth floors, three light bulbs and one outside tap and it was a long labour of love to restore it and create a garden from a wilderness.
-The first birch trees I planted are now 30 feet high!
-We now live in Herefordshire, on the Welsh borders, in a beautiful 16th century former farmhouse.
-While it doesn’t need as much work as the cottage, there still lots to do to create our dream home.
+Yes, I live there – for much of my life on the edge of a small village in the beautiful Cambrian mountains of Wales.
+I am addicted to mountains.
+When I bought my first house 15 years ago, it was virtually derelict with earth floors, three light bulbs and one outside tap.
+It was a long labour of love to restore it.
+We now live in Herefordshire, having taken on another period project which is going to take a lifetime to finish!

 Who do you share it with?